 ratio of glycerin to alcohol, simply add

-some extra alcohol or water.
-I'd recommend no more than a teaspoon of
+more alcohol or water.
+I recommend no more than a teaspoon of

 glycerin to a pint of water/alcohol.